Source code for droplets.droplets

 return np.full(num, -np.inf), np.full(num, np.inf)

-[docs] def check_data(self): """method that checks the validity and consistency of self.data""" if self.radius < 0: raise ValueError("Radius must be positive")
+[docs] def check_data(self): """Method that checks the validity and consistency of self.data.""" if self.radius < 0: msg = "Radius must be positive" raise ValueError(msg)

 [docs] def get_phase_field( self, grid: GridBase, *, vmin: float = 0, vmax: float = 1, label: str | None = None, ) -> ScalarField: """Creates an image of the droplet on the `grid` Args: grid (:class:`~pde.grids.base.GridBase`): The grid used for discretizing the droplet phase field vmin (float): Minimal value the phase field will attain (far away from droplet) vmax (float): Maximal value the phase field will attain (inside the droplet) label (str): The label associated with the returned scalar field Returns: :class:`~pde.fields.ScalarField`: A scalar field representing the droplet """ data = self._get_phase_field(grid) data = vmin + (vmax - vmin) * data # scale data return ScalarField(grid, data=data, label=label)